DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

   * For loop

  **If Expressions**
-- To explore the if expression, create a new project called branches in your projects directory.
-Add the following code to src/main.rs:
+- To explore the if expression with combination with else we can choose to add one more condition with the else statement
+- We use if statement to give conditions to our code.
+You can branch your code based on conditions using an if expression.
+A condition is given and then a block of code is run if the condition is met.
+- In the event that the condition is not met, the compiler says to the machine “do not run this block."
 ```rust
 fn main() {
  let number = 3;